rightjs/rightjs-docs/docs/en/docs/fx/fx.md

 ## Durations

-There are three named durations, which you can use with the fx options.
+There are three named durations which an be used in Fx options:

 Name   | Value             |
 -------|-------------------|